sking-dev/real-world-cloud-projects/docs/6-azure-policy-landing-zone.md

 - MyOrg-Workloads-VMs
 - MyOrg-Cost-Management

-TODO: Qualify the names used; the clearer they are, the better in terms of readability and troubelshooting.
+TODO: Qualify the names used; the clearer they are, the better in terms of readability and troubleshooting.
+    : E.g. "Which initiative is blocking my deployment, and why is that?"
 ```

 **Policy effect strategy:**